Tuesday, March 2, 2021

 • 1857 - German Reformed Church at Turbotville dedicated

-• 1881 - Fire at Danville State Hospital.
+• On March 5 1881 - Fire at Danville State Hospital.
 All of the female department, the administration building, and one third of the male wing were destroyed.
 The majority of the 392 residents were in chapel at the time, and were removed without casualty.
 A few men escaped, and they were either returned later, or remained at home.
 The women were transferred to the Harrisburg and Warren Hospitals.
 198 men were able to remain in the undamaged wing. https://susquehannavalley.blogspot.com/2022/01/assorted-stories-history-from-danville.html

 • 1881 - Milton Fire Department rushed to Danville to assist in the fire at the asylum